 Franklin has a number of places offering “pickin’ corners,” which are makeshift music spaces with instruments anyone can pick up and play.
 Leiper’s Fork Market is one of those, with a photo of Hank Williams there to guide musicians in the convenience store.

-Grocery items still cover the shelves, but Puckett’s now operates as a restaurant and music venue known for its burgers and soul food.
+Grocery items still cover the shelves, but it now operates as a restaurant and music venue known for its burgers and soul food.
 On any given night, you can also see live music from big and small acts alike.

 Open mic nights showcase rising stars while past performers include Waylon Jennings, Willie Nelson, Bela Fleck, and Abigail Washburn.